Tam/build/README.md

 ## Commands
 - `build` - Starts the watcher & build process
-- `build --js` - Builds the JS once only
-- `build --less` - Builds the LESS once only
-- `build --init` - Creates a .buildrc file containing the default config
+- `build init` - Creates a .buildrc file containing the default config
+- `build once` - Runs the build once

 ## What it does
 ### LESS